-In the Windows Features window, scroll down and check the box next to Telnet Client and then click on OK.
-This will enable Telnet client on your Windows 10 PC.
+In the Windows Features window, scroll down and check the box next to Telnet Client, and then click on OK.
+This will enable the Telnet client on your Windows 10 PC.

 Step 3: Test the Telnet Client in Windows 10

 After you enable the telnet client, you should test it first.
-We can easily test telnet client by running telnet commands in Command prompt.
-To use telnet, type command in the following format CMD window and press Enter.
+We can easily test the telnet client by running telnet commands in the Command prompt.
+To use telnet, type the command in the following format CMD window and press Enter.

 telnet <hostname/IP address> <port>